ivy-net/ivynet-docs/docs/client/introduction.md

 ### Where we're going

-**Ivynet Client:** For the near term, we’ll focus more on observability features rather than new deployments, as most operators are successfully building out their own AVS instances.
+**Ivynet Client:** For now, we’re focused entirely on observability features as nearly all operators are successfully building out their own AVS instances.

-**Interface and API:** Our next near-term release is metrics history (and data scaping endpoints to support that).
-In the longer term future, we'll enhancing AVS discoverability, statistics, and introducing an AI Ops tool to diagnose issues directly from your logs and metrics.
+**Interface and API:** Our next near-term release is alerting functionality and then Kubernetes integration.
+In the longer term future, we'll be enhancing AVS discoverability, statistics, and introducing an AI Ops tool to diagnose issues directly from your logs and metrics.

 ### Feedback Wanted